bookmark_borderThe Danish Ruby Parure

 When Queen Ingrid died in 2000, she left the parure to her grandson Frederick with the wish that the jewels would always remain with the heir or the monarch of Denmark.
 In 2004, Frederick married Mary Donaldson and at her pre wedding gala, she wore the Ruby parure for the first time.

-In the documentary clip below, Crown Princess Mary speaks about how initially she did not feel like this set was hers to change, that it was on loan.
-(Apologies for the sound delay, I don’t know how to fix it)
+In the documentary clip below, Queen Mary admits that initially she did not feel like this set was hers to change, that it was on loan.

-However over the years, as she has become more confident in her role, Crown Princess Mary has made many alterations to this set.
+However over the years, as she became more confident in her role as Crown Princess, Mary made many alterations to this set.

 In 2010, she instructed the Danish Jeweller, Marianne Dulong, to restore and adapt the parure for her own use.